 Clin Microbiol Rev. 2012 Jan; 25(1): 2–41.

 After a copper-silver ionisation system was installed in their hospital, staff in the Infectious Diseases department noticed that the number of consultations regarding fungal infections dropped markedly.
-The resulting study comparing sixteen health centres (9 with CSI systems, 7 without), showed that the presence of fungi in ionised water samples was much lower (29% compared to 77%), especially in cold water systems (14% and 88%).
-Furthermore, the greater reductions were seen in fungi such as yeasts that have been related to hospital-acquired infections in immunocompromised patients.
+The resulting study comparing sixteen health centres (9 with CSI systems, 7 without), shows that the presence of fungi in ionised water samples was much lower (29% compared to 77%), especially in cold water systems (14% and 88%).
+Furthermore, the greater reductions can be seen in fungi such as yeasts that have been related to hospital-acquired infections in immunocompromised patients.
 This was supported by a second study in 2013 that found a reduction of more than 40% in fungi after ionisation.

 Pedro-Botet et al., (2007), Impact of Copper and Silver Ionization on Fungal Colonization of the Water Supply in Health Care Centers: Implications for Immunocompromised Patients, Clinical Infectious Diseases, Vol. 45, 1, 84-6.